Rashaali84/javascript-30/development-strategy.md

-# Even of Odd: development strategy
+# javascript-30 : development strategy

 Building this site one step at a time